Introduction to LINQ to SQL

 Query Across Multiple Entities

-Now we can query this data from the Program.cs
+Now we can query this data from the Program.cs file with a query like the following:

 IQueryable<Customer> custOrderQuery = db.Customers.Where(c => c.Orders.Any());